 We always love to see our graduated Nippers return and be part of the Nipper sessions.

-If you are interested in becoming an Activity Leader, please contact us via our contact form with the subject line: Nipper Activity Leader
+If you are interested in becoming an Activity Leader for intensive Junior Surf Lifesaving Program (JSLP), please contact us via our contact form with the subject line: Nipper Activity Leader

 LSV Youth Carnivals – Join our Pride!

 Every Under 15 can represent Point Leo at the Life Saving Victoria (LSV) Youth Carnivals with their lifesaving friends, practising all of the skills acquired during the season and past seasons.
 There are many individual and team events offered at each carnival such as: flags, sprints, swimming, board paddling, board rescue, relays and more.
 At these carnivals, Point Leo Under 14 and Under 15 competitors participate in activities together as one ‘youth’ cohort.
 The Youth Carnivals are scheduled to run alongside the Senior LSV carnivals at the same venue (often at opposite ends of the beach).
 They are not part of the LSV Junior (Nipper) Carnivals.

 Our 15 year old Cadet (Under 17s) competitors are part of the Senior LSV Carnivals and must have their Bronze medallion to compete.

 For more information, please contact us via our contact form with the subject line: Surf Sports